Nolan Gorman Preview, Player Props: Cardinals vs. Braves

-Nolan Gorman -- with an on-base percentage of .256 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Atlanta Braves, with Spencer Strider on the mound, on September 6 at 7:20 PM ET.
+The St. Louis Cardinals, including Nolan Gorman (.256 on-base percentage in past 10 games, 65 points below season-long percentage), take on starter Max Fried and the Atlanta Braves at Truist Park, Thursday at 7:20 PM ET.

-In his most recent game, he smacked two homers in his last game (going 2-for-5) against the Braves.
+In his previous game, he racked up three RBI (going 1-for-4 with a home run and a walk) against the Braves.

 Nolan Gorman Game Info & Props vs. the Braves